ahrampy/legacy-portfolio/README.md

 ### Heyo 👋

 Online Instructor at [App Academy](https://www.appacademy.io/), teaching the next generation of software developers!
-Previous elementary and middle school teacher, restaurant manager, sound technician, and skimmer of books.
+Previous elementary and middle school teacher, restaurant manager, skimmer of books, and sound technician.

 In my spare time recently I've been:

 🎯 Working on a mobile game in React Native in collab w/ artist [masoncobrien](https://masoncobrien.com/) (it's gonna be awesome)
-🌞 Hiking, camping, fishing, and generally finding places to sit down
+🌞 Hiking, camping, fishing, and finding new places in nature
-🐍 Learning Python and Flask (finally)
+🐍 Picking up Python and Flask!

 Check out my [portfolio](https://www.ahrampy.com), or connect with me via [linkedin](https://www.linkedin.com/in/adrian-rampy-1b8924198/)